grro/pi_awning_webthing/doc/dgo-3512ada.md

 To control the motor the [TB6612FNG](https://www.pololu.com/product/713) dual motor driver is used.

 Extracting and expanding is time-controlled.
 This means the motor will be supplied with forward or backward power for a period of time.
-To save the motor a limit switch is used which interrupts the power circuit.
+To save the motor a limit switch is used which will interrupt the power circuit, if the end position is reached.

 ![anwing picture](switch_small.jpg)